Crown-Commercial-Service/easy-google-analytics/README.md

 EasyGA Track everything, everywhere.
 ====================================

-EasyGA is a Google Analytics JS extension which automatically tracks all events, views and other analytics without requiring any additional code to be written.
+EasyGA is a JavaScript layer on top of Google Analytics which automatically tracks all events, views, links and other metrics without requiring any additional javascript code to be written.
 Just include the library, set the tracking code and go!

 Getting started
 ---------------